What is a CSU/DSU?

 CSU and the DSU have separate functions.
 CSU receives and transmits signals from and to the WAN line.
 It provides a barrier for electrical interference from either side of the unit.
 It can also echo loopback signals from the phone company for testing purposes.

 DSU manages line control, and converts input and output between RS-232C, RS-449 and V.xx frames from the LAN and the time-division multiplexed DSX frames on the T1 line.
 The DSU manages timing errors and signal regeneration.
 It also provides a modemlike interface between the computer as the DTE and the CSU.

 CSU/DSUs are made as separate products or are part of a T1 WAN card.
 A CSU/DSU's DTE interface is usually compatible with the V.xx and RS-232C or similar serial interface.

-The CSU originated at AT&T as an interface to their nonswitched digital data system.
-The DSU provides an interface to the data terminal equipment (DTE) using a standard interface.
+The CSU originated at AT&T as an interface to its nonswitched digital data system.
+The DSU provides an interface to the DTE using a standard interface.
 It also provides testing capabilities.

 In the right telecommunication network configuration, CSU/DSUs provide important connectivity between data terminals and high-speed digital network services.
 As noted earlier, routers have CSU/DSU capabilities and support the higher Ethernet data speeds in use today.
 The devices are cost-effective and readily available.
 While some might consider CSU/DSUs as outdated technology, they are still used in many network applications.